Commonwealth double murders: Goh's district court trial for drug offences

 On 11 November 2021, Gabriel Goh, who remained in remand for the murders, was first brought to court for a total of six charges of illegal possession and consumption of drugs.
 Goh pleaded guilty to consumption of lysergide (LSD), as well as one count each of LSD and cannabis possession.
 Police investigations revealed that Goh had started to consume drugs in December 2018 and they also found packets of drugs in his possession at his home.
 Goh also started a blog which questioned why the use of marijuana is not legalised in Singapore.

 A district court of Singapore sentenced Goh to 22 months’ imprisonment for these charges, and the sentence was backdated to the date of Goh's arrest two years earlier.
-Still, Goh remained behind bars as he has not yet been tried for the murders of both his mother and grandmother.
+Still, Goh remained behind bars as he had not yet been trialed for the murders of both his mother and grandmother.